slgrobotics/robots_bringup/Docs/Sensors/WiFi_Logger_Visualizer.md

 The original is here: https://github.com/wimblerobotics/wifi_logger_visualizer

-The close copy I use for testing is here: https://github.com/slgrobotics/wifi_strength_logger
+The fork I use for testing is here: https://github.com/slgrobotics/wifi_logger_visualizer

 ----------------